-My most thoughtful thoughts — the ones I take substantial time to craft — are currently going into a newsletter that I started in January 2023 on the Substack platform.
+My most thoughtful thoughts — the ones I take substantial time to craft — are currently going into a newsletter that I started in January 2023.
 In some ways it’s a reboot of my old webjournal Nine Lives, though I think age and wisdom also makes it a somewhat different beast.
 For more details about that, see my announcement blog post.

 I also have decades of short stories, essays, and personal journals in my past, most of which is out-of-print or no longer online, but I’m working on selectively making some of it accessible again.
 Watch this space for changes.

 I have returned to fiction writing after a gap of almost two decades, and while most of my attention is going to my debut novel, I did pause briefly to write a new short story.
-“Hope Is the Thing With Feathers” is about a young autistic person and some genetically engineered corvids, and will appear in Asimov’s Science Fiction Magazine in the July/August 2023 issue (available on newsstands in mid-June).
+“Hope Is the Thing With Feathers” is about a young autistic person and some genetically engineered corvids, which appeared in Asimov’s Science Fiction Magazine in the July/August 2023 issue

 One of my earlier stories, an original fairy tale called “The Shell Box”, was published (alongside such luminaries as Robin McKinley, Patricia McKillip, and Neil Gaiman) in the anthology Silver Birch, Blood Moon, which has been rereleased as a Kindle ebook.

 My novelette “Of Silence and Slow Time”, originally published in 1995, was reprinted in 2012 in the Gallaudet University Press collection Outcasts and Angels: The New Anthology of Deaf Characters in Literature.
 In 2022, it was the subject of a chapter entitled “Reproductive and Disability Justice: Deaf Peoples’ Right to Be Born” in The Palgrave Handbook of Reproductive Justice and Literature.